bento-platform/bento/docs/migrating_to_20.md

 version and try to load the database dump files.

-## TODO.
-Populate Katsu's full-text search fields
+## 6. Populate Katsu's full-text search fields

 For Katsu's new faster full-text search to work properly, a command needs to be run to populate some fields in the database when Katsu is migrated from a previous version (for some technical reasons, this could not be automatically